nonbunrah/secondProject/README.md

 		"city":  "Gogogogo"
 	},
 ```
+<b> GET /api/locations/:id/ </b>
 GET Request by ID will retrieve the record that matches that location's row ID

-<b> GET /api/locations/:id/ </b>
 ```
+Response:

 	{
 		"rowid":  1,
 		"country":  "France",
 		"city":  "Paris"
 	},
  ```
+<b> POST /api/locations/ </b>
 POST Request will let you create a new record and an ID will also automatically be created via row ID

-<b> POST /api/locations/ </b>
 ```
+Input:

 	{
         "country": "insert string",
         "city": "insert string"
     }
  ```
+<b> PUT /api/locations/:id/ </b>
 PUT Request will let you update an existing record by its ID

-<b> PUT /api/locations/:id/ </b>
 ```
+Input:

 	{
         "country": "updated string",
         "city": "updated string"
     }
  ```
+<b> DELETE /api/locations/:id/ </b>
 DELETE Request will let you delete an existing record by its ID

-<b> DELETE /api/locations/:id/ </b>

 ## Traveled
+<b> GET /api/traveled/ </b>
 GET Request will retrieve all records in the traveled table including their row ID

-<b> GET /api/traveled/ </b>
 ```
+Response:

 	{
 		"rowid":  1,
 		"name":  "Joe",